 As you enter Sequoia National Park, Moro Rock looms overhead, thousands of feet above the highway.
-This large granite dome is a spectacular geologic feature that can be enjoyed from above or below.
+This massive granite dome juts out from a ridgeline at the edge of the Giant Forest, offering great views.

+Moro Rock is located on the Moro Rock / Crescent Meadow Road, 1 mile (1.6 km) from its entrance at the Giant Forest Museum.
 In summer, free shuttles run from Giant Forest Museum to the Moro Rock parking area.
 On weekends, the road closes to private vehicles and shuttles are the only way to reach Moro Rock and Crescent Meadow.
-On weekdays, the road remains open, but the small parking area may fill.
+On weekdays, the road remains open, but the small parking area may be full.

 In winter, Moro Rock / Crescent Meadow Road closes with snow.
 Though ski trails lead to the parking area, the stairway is closed due to the danger of the icy or snowy steps.

 Take your time as you climb.
 At this elevation, the steep climb can be difficult.